kyleschultz/OOADProject1/README.md

 Instructions to run code:
 	From the same directory as the main.java file open the terminal.
-To compile, type: javac main.java
+To compile, type: javac Main.java
-To run, type: java main
+To run, type: java Main
 The code will then execute and print out proper statements.